Zeyu-Li/TryHackMe/README.md

 print(flag)
 ```

-Then run with `python3 t.py` or whatever u named your python file
+Then run with `python3 t.py` or whatever you named your python file